Home Guide PhilHealth Contribution Table and Computation Guide for 2025

 Malaria Z Benefit

 Malaria outpatients will receive a Php 600 benefit, including diagnostic malaria smears, laboratory procedures, drugs and medicine, and consultation services.
-Members that have been diagnosed with malaria will be able to claim this benefit.
+Members who have been diagnosed with malaria will be able to claim this benefit.

 Voluntary Surgical Contraception Z Benefit